-As Lord Jesus and His friends leave the Temple in Jerusalem.
+Lord Jesus and His friends leave the Temple in Jerusalem.
 They point to the cool buildings.
 Our Lord says, (paraphrased) “this stuff is all going down.”
-This disturbs His friends as Jerusalem and The Temple are central to their identity as a nation.
-Surely this means the end?
-Later on they ask Him to tell them more about the end and the signs of His return.
+This disturbs His friends so they ask Him to tell them more.

-Our Lord responds honestly and pretty much gives the nutshell version of Revelations.
+Our Lord responds honestly with the nutshell version of Revelations.

 Somewhat scary stuff (remain calm).

-Lord Jesus begins by saying that before He returns there will be signs in the world, signs in the middle east and signs in the heavens.
-They include false teachers (deception), wars, rumors of wars and natural disasters etc.
+Lord Jesus begins by saying that before He returns there will be signs in nature, signs in the church, signs in the Middle East and signs in the heavens.
+They include false teachers, wars, rumors of wars and natural disasters.

-Despite the alarming nature of these scriptures, Lord Jesus tells us “See that you are not troubled” as this is only the beginning.
-We are to endure and ensure we are not deceived by false teachers and prophets.
+Despite these alarming scriptures, Lord Jesus tells us to “See that we are not troubled”, as this is only the beginning.
+He tells us to “endure” and “see that we are not deceived”.

 Much scarier stuff (remember to head-butt).